Knuxfan24/Sonic-06-Randomiser-Suite/README.md

 Allows the user to add custom elements to the Randomisation, these being:

-* Custom Music, supporting basically any format that [vgmstream](https://github.com/vgmstream/vgmstream) can convert.
+* Custom Music and Hint Voice Lines, supporting basically any format that [vgmstream](https://github.com/vgmstream/vgmstream) can convert.

 * Textures